johnmcfarlane/papers/c++/contractual-disappointment.md

     case color::green:
       return true;
   }

-  // better; program will trap if user passes (color)3;
+  // Better: program will trap if user passes an unhandled value.
-  // it's clear from the code that fall-through is a bug assert(false);
+  // It's clear from the code that fall-through is a bug.
+  ASSERT(false);
 }
 ```